Embracing Daydreams: The Power of Creative Freedom

 I started this approach a few years ago and my folder contains many hundreds of images and I’m still adding to it.

-Fire on the Mountain with Inna
+Fire on the Mountain with Mia

 Some time ago, during the waning days of summer, Inna and I spent a day wandering the mountains and taking photos.
 I had pretty much everything with me, including an off camera lighting setup, but was really hoping to not have to use it.